Rhizomatica/puppet/README.md

 To have a fully configured system from scratch, these are the steps:

-  At the time of writing Ubuntu 12.04 LTS is the version supported here by the master branch, but only for existing installs.
-New installs will fail because of upstream changes.
-If you wish to install on Ubuntu 12.04, you will need to
+  [ FIXME: At the time of writing Ubuntu 12.04 LTS is the version supported here by the master branch, but only for existing installs.
+New installs will fail because of upstream changes. ] If you wish to install on Ubuntu 12.04, you will need to

 	cd /etc/puppet/environments/[ENVIRONMENT_NAME]
 	git checkout whyteks/ubuntu12

+  To install on Debian 8, do

+    git checkout whyteks/debian

+  [ FIXME: If you want to install on Ubuntu 14.04 you may have to fix some stuff manually. ]

   **5** - Edit `/etc/puppet/puppet.conf` and add the puppet server.
-The default puppet server is 'puppet' so if you are running puppet master and puppet agent on the same same, you can alternatively point 'puppet' to 127.0.0.1 in /etc/hosts:
+The default puppet server is 'puppet' so if you are running puppet master and puppet agent on the same box, you can alternatively point 'puppet' to 127.0.0.1 in /etc/hosts:

     127.0.0.1       puppet